mgenware/iso_base_media/README.md

 // It's now user's responsibility to close the random access file.
 ```

-### Determine what boxes are containers
+### Determine what boxes are containers and full boxes

-You probably noticed that all the examples above has `isContainerCallback: null`.
-When `isContainerCallback` is `null`, this package uses a default set of rules to determine if a box is a container. **If you are doing anything serious, you should provide your own `isContainerCallback`**.
+This package comes with a default set of rules to determine if a box is a container or a full box.
+You can provide your own rules via `isContainerCallback` and `isFullBoxCallback`.

-`isContainerCallback` has 2 parameters: `type` and `parent`. `type` is the box type, `parent` is the parent box.
+Both `isContainerCallback` and `isFullBoxCallback` have 2 parameters:

+- `type` is the box type
+- `parent` is the parent box.
 If `parent` is `null`, it means the box is the root box.

 ```dart
 isContainerCallback: (type, parent) {